 Often photos are included in the report to help show the requester any faults found.

 Bear in mind power for the whole property will need to be switched off whilst some tests take place.
 So although your landline will still work, the broadband equipment will not.
-The amount of time the whole process takes will depend on the size of the property, labelling of the consumer unit, the number of circuit and the results from initial testing.
+The amount of time the whole process takes will depend on the size of the property, labelling of the consumer unit, the number of circuits and the results from initial testing.